Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

-Database Scaling: From 100K to 5M Users in 18 Months Database Scaling: From 100K to 5M Users in 18 Months
+Database Scaling: From 100K to 5M Users Database Scaling: From 100K to 5M Users

 Summary

 No theory.
 No “you might want to consider.”
 Just the actual progression: single database → connection pool → read replica → caching → sharding.
-Each step shows the problem that forced us to act, the metrics that proved it, and the fix that bought us the next 6 months of growth.
+Each step shows the problem that forces a change, the metrics that prove it, and the fix that buys the next 6 months of growth.

 Starting Point: Single Postgres Database